Crazygird/crazygird.github.io/.github/CODE_OF_CONDUCT.md

 ## Our Positions ##

 We are not responsible for any of your actions on the site.
-This site is for educational purposes only.
 Please do not abuse the site in any way.
 Should you be involved in trouble, we are not responsible at all.